Shared Memory, GPU access in Genode, a capability-based OS framework

 Genode has about the best solution I’ve seen for this sort of thing, I said. @dthompson asked me for a pointer, so here it is: Genode OS Framework Foundations especially:

 Now Genode is not a primarily async message passing system.
 It has synchronous RPC and Asynchronous notifications.
-Plus, it’s note purely peer-to-peer: it’s a hierarchical system: there’s 1 core component that starts off with all the physical resources of a machine and it delegates to other components.
+Plus, it’s not purely peer-to-peer: it’s a hierarchical system: there’s 1 core component that starts off with all the physical resources of a machine and it delegates to other components.

 But when we’re talking about high-performance access to a GPU, we’re pretty much talking about components on the same machine.